Discrete geometry for electoral geography: Polsby-Popper and other contour-based scores

 \subsection{Perimeter versus Area}

 It has been known (or guessed) since antiquity that

 In other words, all shapes satisfy $0\le \frac{4\pi A}{P^2}\le 1$, where $A$ stands for area and $P$ stands for perimeter.
-Depending on the scope of the statement (i.e., on the generality of what counts as a ``shape"), this can be credited to Jakob Steiner in the 1830s, although his methods are not fully general from the point of view of today's geometric analysis.
+Examples of this phenomenon appear in Figure~\ref{fig:isoperimetry}.
+Depending on the scope of the statement (i.e., on the generality of what counts as a ``shape''), the first rigorous proof can be credited to Jakob Steiner in the 1830s.
 Here is a modern statement of the phenomenon.